As with most chronic health

 manifestations of heartburn, adhering to an all-natural

-holistic approach is the only way to cure acid reflux in
+holistic approach is the only way to treat acid reflux in

 a safe and effective way.